Bernie Sanders on the Federal Budget & National Debt

 How will spending $1 trillion help the economy?

 The most obvious answer is that it will get the country back to work again, and will get Americans spending money.
 But beyond that, there are huge added benefits to a properly functioning infrastructure.
-For example, according to a study by Duke University, every dollar invested in transportation infrastructure returns $3.54 in economic impact.
-That is over three and a half trillion dollars in economic benefit over five years!
+Investing in infrastructure boosts the economy now and saves money long-term.

 How many jobs will this create?